digitalstuart/reflections-jewellery/README.md

 ### Content

-* I used the header and fixed navbar from MDBoostrap - https://mdbootstrap.com/snippets/jquery/mdbootstrap/102551.
+* I used the header and fixed navbar from MDBootstrap - https://mdbootstrap.com/snippets/jquery/mdbootstrap/102551.
 * The button animation for adding an arrow on hover was sourced from https://www.w3schools.com/howto/howto_css_animate_buttons.asp.
 * The 'linear-gradient' CSS styling for better contrast between background images and headings/text came from https://teamtreehouse.com/community/black-transparent-overlay-on-cover-image.
 * For icons replacing bullet points in a list, I used https://fontawesome.com/how-to-use/on-the-web/styling/icons-in-a-list.